Corionis/ELS/artifacts/document/ideas.md

 ## Media
  * Mark all not-so-good movies with fubar, or whatever
+ * Mark Korean Subtitled movies with R6 at end of filename
  * Deal with SRTs
- * Go over how to handle Director cuts See Underworld
- * Fix Avatar & its extended edition
+ * Go over how to handle Director cuts See Underworld x Fix Avatar & its extended edition
  * Should we rename "Documentary Movies" to ...Movie x Go though Documentary libraries and verify all have been changed